File Structure

 We call this "by type" organization and it should be avoided like the devil.

+Secondly, this structure makes deletion non-trivial.
 If a component is no longer needed, then you need to delete it from your repository.
-This should be a trivial task, ideally one rmdir and you're done.
-If your component, however, happens to be spread out over 30 different folders, then the deletion process is very complex and you're gonna have to list all these 30 folders in your source code if you ever want to automate that process.
+This should be a trivial task, ideally removing one directory and you're done.
+If your component, however, happens to be spread out over 15 different folders, then the deletion process is very complex.

-There is a very simple solution to all of these problems and it's called "by concept" or "by feature" organization:
+There is a very simple solution to all of these problems and it's called "by feature" organization:

 .